-Introduction to principles of genetics and evolution; one of a two-course gateway series that is required for prospective biology majors.
-Includes Mendelian and non-Mendelian inheritance, quantitative genetics, evolution, natural selection, genetic drift, kin selection, speciation, molecular evolution, and phylogenetic analysis.
-Course concludes with a survey of the Kingdoms of life.
+The first of a two-course gateway series that is required for prospective biology majors.
+Introduction to principles of genetics and evolution.
+Includes evolution, natural selection, cell division and the cell cycle, chromosomes, Mendelian and non-Mendelian inheritance, the Hardy-Weinberg principle, how selection, migration and genetic drift influence evolution, kin selection, mechanisms of speciation, and the last common ancestor and the tree of life.
+The course concludes with a section on development and evolution.
 This course and the related laboratory must be taken together.

 Biology 122 Lab.
 Introduction to Biology: Genetics and Evolution Lab.
+(W)